statisticalbiotechnology/cb2030/questions/multiplehypothesistesting.md

 1. In the article, they write "If we take λ=0, then 𝜋0(λ)=1, which is usually going to be much too conservative in genomewide data sets, where a sizable proportion of features are expected to be truly alternative."
 Isn't this always too conservative or are there situations when you can set  λ=0 and use 𝜋0(λ)=1?
 If so, what situations and why?
 > Yes, pi_0=1 is conservative in all cases except for if you belive that all your findings are incorrect, which makes the rest of the analysis uninteresting.
 The lambda parameter is just a help variable we use to derive the pi_0.

+1. In the formula for the pi0-estimate, what does lambda indicate?
+I mean what does it mean, if lambda is near 1 or near 0?
+> Lambda is a tunable parameter p-value treshold, that determines how conservative the data you want to include in for your pi0 estimatiom is.
+The smaller the lambda, the more p-values you include, however, you also get a more conservative estimate.

 ### Applications of FDRs